erindagfoley/module-8-challenge-vehicle-builder/README.md

 If you have any questions about this project, feel free to reach out:
 - GitHub: erindagfoley
 - Email: erindagfoley@gmail.com
-- You may view a tutorial on how to use this README generator at https://tinyurl.com/erin-foley-readme-tutorial
+- You may view a tutorial on how to use this vehicle builder at https://tinyurl.com/foley-vehicle-builder